avaneev/a5hash/README.md

 hash-maps.

-By setting function's `rh` pointer argument to 0, it is also possible to use the function as a 64-bit hash function.
+By setting function's `rh` pointer argument to 0, it is also possible to use the function as a 64-bit hash function with high bulk throughput.

 ```c
 #include <stdio.h>